Rohini Pande recognized by the Infosys Science Foundation for research "of great value to all emerging economies"

 According to the citation, the prize was awarded to Pande, “for her outstanding research on subjects of key importance, including governance and accountability, women’s empowerment, the role of credit in the lives of the poor, and the environment.
 Her empirical findings, based on diverse methodologies, offer major promise and potential for policy design in emerging economies, including India.”
 Read the full citation below.

-The Infosys Prize is awarded annually since 2008 by the Infosys Trust, a not-for-profit organization set up by Infosys, is an Indian multinational information technology company that provides business consulting, information technology and outsourcing services.
+The Infosys Prize is awarded annually since 2008 by the Infosys Science Foundation, a not-for-profit organization set up by Infosys, an Indian multinational information technology company that provides business consulting, information technology and outsourcing services

 According to the Infosys Science Foundation website, the prize “endeavors to elevate the prestige of science and research in India and inspire young Indians to choose a vocation in research.”
 An Infosys Prize is also given in five other fields: Engineering and Computer Science, Humanities, Life Sciences, Mathematical Sciences, Physical Sciences and Social Sciences.